 Written by Brianna Ashmore

 Brianna Ashmore is a junior at Corban University.
-She is passionate about global missions and encouraging Christians to be more engaged internationally.
+She is passionate about encouraging Christians to be more engaged internationally.

 June 27, 2018